tianyin/rex/docs/getting-started.md

 kernel.
 The steps below describe how to set up both the toolchain and kernel for running Rex extensions in a VM.

-Note that this guide assumes a server machine with ample RAM and processors.
-For those trying to run Rex on Windows Subsystem for Linux (WSL) and/or personal machines, you should look at [the Troubleshooting section](#troubleshooting).

 ## Nix flake

 Using Nix, a package manager, allows you to bypass these dependency